dagger/dagger/docs/current_docs/sdk/typescript/index.md

 lib -..-> engine -..-> oci -..-> A1 & B1 & C1
 ```

-1. Your Node.js program imports the Dagger Node.js package.
+1. Your Typescript program imports the Dagger Typescript package.
-2. Using the Node.js package, your program opens a new session to a Dagger Engine: either by connecting to an existing engine, or by provisioning one on-the-fly.
+2. Using the Typescript package, your program opens a new session to a Dagger Engine: either by connecting to an existing engine, or by provisioning one on-the-fly.
-3. Using the Node.js package, your program prepares API requests describing pipelines to run, then sends them to the engine.
+3. Using the Typescript package, your program prepares API requests describing pipelines to run, then sends them to the engine.
 The wire protocol used to communicate with the engine is private and not yet documented, but this will change in the future.
 For now, the Node.js package is the only documented API available to your program.
 4. When the engine receives an API request, it computes a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of low-level operations required to compute the result, and starts processing operations concurrently.
 5. When all operations in the pipeline have been resolved, the engine sends the pipeline result back to your program.
 6. Your program may use the pipeline's result as input to new pipelines.

 ## Get started

-To learn more, [install the Node.js SDK](./835948-install.mdx) and [start using it](./783645-get-started.mdx).
+To learn more, [install the Typescript SDK](./835948-install.mdx) and [start using it](./783645-get-started.mdx).